Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 PYNQ SD Card image
 ******************

-This page will explain how SD card images can be built for PYNQ embedded platforms (Zynq, Zynq Ultrascale+, Zynq RFSoC).
+This page explains how SD card images can be built for PYNQ embedded platforms.

 Note: the PYNQ images for supported boards are provided as precompiled `downloadable SD card images <https://www.pynq.io/boards.html>`_ and do not need rebuilt.
 The SD card build flow is only required to modify SD cards' contents or target a new board.

-Specifically, The SD card build flow will create the BOOT.bin, the u-boot bootloader, the Linux Device tree blob, the Linux kernel and the PYNQ-Linux root filesystem.
+Specifically, the SD card build flow creates ``BOOT.BIN``, the U-Boot bootloader, the Linux device tree blob, the Linux kernel and the PYNQ-Linux root filesystem.

 The source files for the PYNQ image flow build can be found here: